 If you just can’t fathom the idea of giving out something besides candy, opt for a better kind of candy.
-This brand of organic lollipops is dye-free and contains Vitamin C.
+This brand of organic lollipops is dye-free and contains vitamin C.

 12. Fake Mustaches

 Kids love these hilarious fake mustaches.
 I brought a few packs of fake mustaches to a costume party for adults once and the next morning we woke up and found all of the kids in mustaches too!
-For a holiday that requires costume, these are fun to give out!
+For a holiday that requires a costume, these are fun to give out!

 I have to say, kids have ruined stickers for me.
 They seem to think it’s a great idea to plaster stickers on any surface to make it more festive.
 (There is still sticker residue on their bunk beds to prove it.)
 Since Halloween is about fun for the kids though, I’ll be a sucker and order 1000 of them really inexpensively for treats to give out.